StreetSupport/gmhan/content/about/_index.md

     * Supporting the evolution of a community night shelter in a local borough into a formal commissioned partner of the Bed Every Night programme

+    * Informed the national asks made by the Mayor of Greater Manchester to parties during the 2019 General Election

     ## Who is involved in the HAN?